Ixrec/NineSolsArchipelagoRandomizer/README.md

 ## Credits

-- GameWyrm, Gregório, Hopop, Juanba, mynameis and others in various Nine Sols and Archipelago-related Discord servers for feedback, discussion and encouragement
+- GameWyrm, Gregório, Hopop, Juanba, mynameis, XDrotkon and others in various Nine Sols and Archipelago-related Discord servers for feedback, discussion and encouragement
 - dubi steinkek, yuki.kako, N00byKing and others from the "Nine Sols Modding" Discord server for help modding Nine Sols and for creating the other Nine Sols mods that this randomizer relies on or is often played with
 - Flitter for talking me into trying out Archipelago randomizers in the first place
 - All the Archipelago contributors who made that great multi-randomizer system